emeyer-hansen/bayesian-kmo/README.md

 <a id="license"></a>
 ## License (Addendum)

-Except where otherwise indicated, all contents of this document and/or associated files are licensed under the *Creative Commons Attribution 4.0 International License* ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
+Except where otherwise indicated, all contents of this document and associated files are licensed under the *Creative Commons Attribution 4.0 International License* ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
 All software, including but *not* necessarily limited to, source code, executable code, code snippets, code chunks, algorithms, and/or scripts, attributable to this document and/or its associated files are expressly excluded from the foregoing license, and unless otherwise indicated, are instead licensed under the *GNU General Public License, version 3* ([GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html)).
 By engaging with this document and/or any associated files, which include, but are *not* necessarily limited to, downloading, using, viewing, and/or distributing any of them, in parts of whole, you agree to comply with the applicable license terms for the respective content types.

 <a id="citation"></a>
 ## Citation